Erie-Panhandle Connector

 At Starke County Road 700 East, go right (south) toward the Starke-Pulaski County Line where at the next intersection the time changes from Central to Eastern.
 Stay straight onto what becomes Pulaski County Road 200 East.
 For those going to the Panhandle Pathway, the road winds, changes numbers, and becomes County Rd 240 East.

-Note ONLY to travelers on Great American Rail-Trail, American Discovery Trail and USBR 35: After crossing Tippecanoe River turn left onto Pulaski County Rd 675 North toward Monterey and Rochester.
+Note ONLY to travelers on Great American Rail-Trail, American Discovery Trail and USBR 35: After crossing the Tippecanoe River, turn left onto Pulaski County Rd 675 North toward Monterey and Rochester.

 Go past Pulaski County Rd 300 North and DNR's Haschel Public Access Boat Ramp.
 County Rd 240 East curves sharply to the west and becomes County Rd 250 North.
 Continue West and just before reaching Tippecanoe River bridge, turn left onto Pulaski County Rd 200 East.